 - Total researchers and per million inhabitants, 2009 and 2013

 - Researchers by field of science, 2013 or closest year

 - Percentage share of female researchers by country (map)

 These blogs may also be of interest:

 - Women still a minority in engineering and computer science

 - International scientific collaboration has become a must, says report

-The UNESCO Institute for Statistics conducts R&D surveys in UNESCO member states every two years.
-The most recent survey took place in 2017, so these data should be online by early 2018.
-Click here for a time series by country for various indicators.
+The UNESCO Institute for Statistics conducts R&D surveys in member states every year.
+Click here for a time series by country for various indicators